Young Detective Dee: Rise of the Sea Dragon: Plot

 Afterwards, they uncover the traitor within the Da Li Si and while chasing him, they encounter the sea monster, a gargantuan manta ray mutated by the Dondo by using parasites and poison.
-Meanwhile, Empress Wu imprisons Ruiji since she is from Fuyu Kingdom, but Dee makes a bet with the Empress that if he captures the rebel leader within a day she will release Ruiji.
-Based on clues provided by Yuan, Dee and Yuchi deduce the island that the rebels must be hiding on, they land on the island at night and confront the rebels; a fight ensues and Huo Yi (Dong Hu), the head of the Dondo rebels, is finally killed.
+Meanwhile, Empress Wu imprisons Ruiji since she is from Fuyu Kingdom, but Dee makes a bargain with the Empress that if he captures the rebel leader within a day she will release Ruiji.
+Based on clues provided by Yuan, Dee and Yuchi deduce the island that the rebels must be hiding on and they land there at night, confronting the rebels; a fight ensues and Huo Yi (Dong Hu), the head of the Dondo rebels, is finally killed.
 While returning from the island, they encounter the sea monster, which attacks their fleet.
 Finally, they launch poisoned fish bait at the sea monster, who drags down the last ship but lets go as the poison takes effect, dying.
-The Da Li si return victorious and Dee is awarded the prestigious "Dragon Taming Mace" by the Emperor, along with being named the new head of the Da Li Si.
+The Da Li Si return victorious and Dee is awarded the prestigious "Dragon Taming Mace" by the Emperor, along with being named the new head of the Da Li Si.
 On the advice of Dee, the now-cured Yuan and Ruiji flee the city in order to avoid further conflict with the vengeful empress.